Paradigm Entertainment: History

 Paradigm Simulation was founded in 1990 as a company based in Addison, Texas.
 It initially focused on creating commercial products for graphics developers, including military training simulations for pilots and ship captains and a lengthy client list that included the United States Department of Defense, The Walt Disney Company, NASA, Lockheed Martin, Boeing, and McDonnell Douglas.
 Paradigm acted as a proponent of 3D computer graphics and virtual reality in the mid-1990s with its applications including the IRIS GL-based VisionWorks and the Performer-based Vega, which were used on Silicon Graphics workstations.
 Project sales for the company were $7 million in 1995, up from $3.5 million in 1994.
 During that time, the company frequented the annual Consumer Electronics Show, SIGGRAPH, and Electronic Entertainment Expo (E3) conferences with its 3D technological demonstrations.

 Nintendo reportedly contacted Paradigm in 1994 after it co-developed a realistic flight simulator called "Hornet" with the entertainment company Magic Edge Inc. Through connections to Silicon Graphics, designers of the Nintendo 64, Paradigm worked for nine months starting that same year on a technology base for its own Nintendo 64 software.
 At E3 in May 1995, engineers from Paradigm aided Nintendo in polishing a demo of the Nintendo 64 shown for developers and distributors in a whisper suite.
 Paradigm partnered with Nintendo the following month to begin development on Pilotwings 64, one of the first games available for the new console worldwide.
-The game was a success for the company, accounting for half of its revenues by the beginning of 1997 and had sold over one million copies worldwide by February 1998.
+Paradigm Simulation created a new division called Paradigm Entertainment in 1996, which developed "PC Internet games" according to Paradigm's Ron Paige..
+Pilotwings 64 was a success for the company, accounting for half of its revenues by the beginning of 1997 and had sold over one million copies worldwide by February 1998.
 In May 1996, one month prior to the console's Japanese launch, Paradigm released a turnkey development bundle titled "Fusion 64".

 In March 1997, the entertainment wing was spun off to concentrate solely on video game production.
-The simulation division completed a merger with Multigen Inc. in October 1998 and was acquired by Computer Associates International Inc. in 2000.
-Multigen-Paradigm is now part of Presagis.
-In the early years as an independent studio, Paradigm Entertainment had a short, three-game partnership with the Japanese publisher Video System.
+Paradigm Simulation completed a merger with Multigen Inc. in October 1998 and was acquired by Computer Associates International Inc. in 2000.
+In the early years as an independent studio, Paradigm Entertainment had a three-game partnership with the Japanese publisher Video System.
 The partnership ended with a lawsuit by the Texas-based developer against Video System regarding the latter's supposed breach of contract in the development and publishing of the flight simulator Harrier 2001.

 At the start of 1999, Paradigm announced another 3D rendering and development tool called "VisKit", which was intended for use in creating next-generation console games being ported to multiple systems.